corning-incorporated/citam/README.md

 Floorplans must be imported into CITAM before any simulation can be performed with them.
 This  process is done in four easy steps (2 are required and 2 are optional) described below (example usage is provided in the [How to add facilities](#how-to-add-facilities) section):
 1. **Ingestion** (required): in this step, CITAM reads your SVG and CSV files, automatically adds doors to spaces where missing, removes map artifacts that are deemed unncessary for the simulation, and stores the resulting data in your local cache for furture retrieval.
 2. **Validation** (optional): In this step, you get to inspect results from the ingestion step and make any necessary changes.
 This step is optional but highly recommended to ensure valid simulation results.
-3. **Navigation Network Creation** (required): When you are happy with the quality of the ingested data, you fire a simple command to build the navigation network (navent) for your facility.
-The navnet is used for intelligent navigation of individuals (agents) in your facility within the simulation.
+3. **Navigation Network Creation** (required): When you are happy with the quality of the ingested data, you use a simple command to build the navigation network (or navnet) for your facility.
+The navnet is used for intelligent navigation of individuals in your facility within the simulation (to know how to go from their office to a cafeteria for example).
 4. **Navigation Network Validation** (optional): You can also verify and edit the navigation network to make sure everything looks good and ensure valid simulation results.

+These steps are done only once for each floor of each facility.

 Once a facility is successfully ingested into CITAM, any number of simulations can be performed with it.
 The parameters for each simulation are provided in an input file and include the number of individuals, the duration of the simulation, the contact distance, any one-way traffic, the number and characteristics of each shift if there are several, etc.